Cray-HPE/docs-csm/install/install_csm_services.md

 > **`NOTE`** Currently, there is no automated procedure to apply routing changes to all worker NCNs to support Mountain, Hill and River
 Compute Node Cabinets.

+<a name="validate-csm-install"></a>
+## Validate CSM Install

+The administrator should wait at least 15 minutes to let the various Kubernetes resources get initialized and started.
+Because there are a number of dependencies between them, some services are not expected to work immediately after the install script completes.
+After waiting, the administrator may start the [Validate CSM Health](../operations/validate_csm_health.md).

 ----